- Bearded Dragon enclosures

 Unforunately keeping live plants within your vivarium can prove tricky (but it can be done), Bearded Dragons tend to be quite destructive with live plants and you won’t find much that will grow in the limited space and heat.
 Generally I provide a few hanging fake plants/ vines along with some big pieces of cork bark and some big stones/ rocks.
 I’ve yet to be able to get plants that will survive long enough to flourish.
 They seem happy enough as long as they can climb and hide.

 Remember that anything you introduce to their environment that you have collected will need to be cleaned to ensure it’s free from toxins and pesticides, to kill any bacteria, you can freeze your decor.
 Bark and stones can also be baked for a time in the oven.

-This is an interesting topic all by itself, there is much opinion on what the best substrate is.
+This is an interesting topic all by itself, there is much opinion on what the best substrate is and here you can read more about Bearded Dragon substrates.
 From experience I would avoid Calci-sand/ digestible sand products, even though they may be recommended, I have had nothing but bad luck with it and the loss of a Pogona that died from impaction due to eating Calci-sand.
 I think if it doesn’t occur naturally then don’t use it – if you’re worried about your Beardies getting enough calcium in their diet just use a supplemental calcium powder on their food.

 For young dragons just use paper towel, no need for anything else until they’re a few months old.
 For adults, I’ve found that the best substrate is a 50/50 mixture of top soil and play sand with some vermiculite added in to retain a bit of moisture to aid digging.
 You can get all this from any garden centre and it will work out far cheaper than any specific pet product.
 I create a depth around 4 inches/ 12 cm for the substrate which allows for plenty of digging and burrowing under pieces of bark.